zendframework/zf2-documentation/docs/languages/en/modules/zend.feed.pubsubhubbub.rst

 over *HTTP*.
 Its philosophy is to replace the traditional model where blog feeds have been polled at regular intervals to detect and retrieve updates.
 Depending on the frequency of polling, this can take a lot of time to propagate updates to interested parties from planet aggregators to desktop readers.
-With a pubsub system in place, updates are not simply polled by Subscribers, they are pushed to Subscribers, elimenating any delay.
+With a pubsub system in place, updates are not simply polled by Subscribers, they are pushed to Subscribers, eliminating any delay.
 For this reason, Pubsubhubbub forms part of what has been dubbed the real-time web.

 The protocol does not exist in isolation.
 Pubsub systems have been around for a while, such as the familiar Jabber